 Here are a few great options for workouts at home:

 With Peloton, you pay for the bike and access to live, interactive workouts.
 You’ll need to sign an agreement to pay $39 per month over the course of about 38 months (that’s three years).
 You’ll also need to pay $39 for a monthly membership, bringing your Peloton total to $78 per month.
-Peloton offers a 30-day free trial.
+Peloton offers a 30-day free trial and healthcare discounts for workers in certain fields.

 Tonal is a digital weight set-up (up to 200 pounds), so you’ll need to buy and install the equipment, but good news, it comes with a free 90-day trial.
 You can try it all out for 90 days and send it back if you change your mind for any reason.
 Tonal also comes with thousands of live or on-demand classes.
 It’s $63 per month over the course of 48 months (that’s four years).